Waterfall Country Estate

 We cannot ignore the importance of security.
 It is simply a reality that we face and an aspect of home living that South Africans take very seriously.
 Suburbs do not have the best reputation for secure living.
 In my opinion, their reputation is worse than their reality, but we cannot ignore the risks that come with living in an unsecured suburb without restricted access.
 However, home security has come a long way and if you have the budget you can fortify your home against those risks fairly well.

 There are areas of risk that one must consider when looking at a potential suburb.
 Is there restricted access?
 Is there a properly manned boom with security protocols and registration of visitors?
-Could the road you live on act as a thoroughfare to traffic during peak hour?
+Could the road you live on the act as a thoroughfare to traffic during peak hours?

 What about proximity to work?
 Depending on where you work you have a choice to make.
 Do you brave the traffic and live where you value, or do you plan your work life around your home life?
 In this instance suburban locations are largely close to Johannesburg CBD and Sandton as these areas have been established for a long time as the central business districts of Johannesburg, and estate living has only really come into play over the last 17 years.
 However, the new development plans incorporate estate living within the hub.
 This allows purchasers to live, entertain, work, educate their children and get medical care all within a 5km radius of their home.